-I came across an article entitled, “Sponsorship is Dead!
-Long Live Corporate Cultural Responsibility” a couple of months ago.
-It’s a massive disservice to cultural sponsorship, and it irritated me that much that it’s taken me until now to compose myself enough to blog about it.
+A few years ago, I came across an article entitled, “Sponsorship is Dead!
+Long Live Corporate Cultural Responsibility”.
+This article is a massive disservice to cultural sponsorship, and it irritated me that much that it took me a few months to compose myself enough to blog about it.
+It’s now five years later, and I’ve fully updated this blog, because many of the issues with cultural sponsorship are exactly the same, and some are even worse!

 According to this article, cultural sponsorship is about “publicity, the over-simplistic marketing principle that underlies any sponsorship agreement”, which it’s 100% not.
 It then goes on to contend that the sponsorship market is shrinking, which it’s also not.
 Then there’s this bit about how if companies support something that is trustworthy (the arts), people will see the company as more trustworthy.
 Given that image transfer – the idea that an organisation can transfer some attribute onto a sponsor that it doesn’t already genuinely have – has been thoroughly debunked, I think I’m safe to call “bull” on this assertion, too.